 By the year 1980, and after ten years operating a Clinical Psychology Ph.D. program in Puerto Rico, our founder, Dr. Carlos Albizu Miranda opened the doors in Miami, Florida, to the first culturally and racially diverse Clinical Psychology Psy.D. program in the nation within the Miami Institute of Psychology (MIP).
 The mission of the MIP was to train students to provide clinical and consultation services in contexts of cultural diversity and cultural dissonance.
 During the eighties and the nineties, Psychology as a discipline and Clinical Psychology as a professional specialty went through a tremendous transformation based on a large amount of research activity on human behavior and brain sciences produced by Universities and research centers in the nation and throughout the world.
 Therefore, the foundational knowledge of the discipline was strengthened to allow psychologists to better understand most psychological processes including memory, attention, language, and sensory perception, among other cognitive and motor components of behavior.
-Concomitantly, clinical Psychology profession grounded on a significant foundation of scientific evidence and best practices.
+Concomitantly, clinical research on basic and on applied/clinical questions also developed exponentially, giving rise to a Clinical Psychology profession grounded on a significant foundation of scientific evidence and best practices.
 This movement gave birth to Evidence-based Practices in Psychology.